 A bike rack is available for students who ride a bicycle to school.
-If riding a bicycle, state law requires students to wear a helmet.
+If riding a bicycle, students are required by state law to wear a helmet.
 Once on campus, bikes should be walked to the storage area.
 Locking bikes to the rack is recommended.